Developing a website on WordPress comes with a set of challenges and things you have to carefully think about.

 a.
 The variety of themes which each subsite may activate is centrally determined.

 b.
-Subsites could not add themes outside of the ones installed for the whole network.
+Subsites could not add themes outside the ones installed for the whole network.
 They may choose to activate a theme if more than one is installed for them.

 c.
 Similarly, subsites may activate/deactivate plugins, if that option is centrally enabled.
 However, subsite administrators cannot add new plugins.